-The Irish international delivered a stellar display in the comeback at Bristol City and he now looks certain to start at the Stadium of Light on Saturday afternoon.
+The Irish international delivered a stellar display in the comeback at Bristol City and he now looks certain to start at the Stadium of Light.

 McGeady is the club’s top scorer this season following Lewis Grabban’s departure and could benefit from a change of formation to reclaim his place.

 Coleman said: “He came on for most of the second half and offensively he was right into it.

 “He was very direct, not getting caught holding the ball for too long, he got passes off, switching the play.
 He showed great imagination, he was very quick in his thinking.

 “He’s a matchwinner on his day, of course he is, but we need more days.